rado84-github/convenience-bash-scripts/README.md

 If you have any questions, feel free to open an "issue" with your questions and I'll do my best to answer all of them.

-Note: I wanted to upload the scripts along with the directories they're in, but apparently github doesn't allow that, so I've put them in archives.
-Maybe some day, if or when github allows uploading a directory, instead of just files, I'll be able to upload them properly.
+A big "thank you" to strasharo for making the scripts structured by directories as I initially wanted but didn't know how to do!